SteelCompendium/data-gen/Draw Steel Rules.md

 “These people need help.
 I said I’d find it.
 Heard a rumor someone matching your description was holed up here having a drinking contest with Mr. John Barleycorn.”

 The draconian sniffed, released John’s hand, and looked at the three peasants.
 “Why do you people need me?
-You’re in the company of Sir John, Commander of the Fifth...”
+You’re in the company of Sir John, Commander of the Fifth …”

 “Just John,” Sir John said, holding a hand up.
 “The new baron stripped me of my title.
 My lands.”

 “I didn’t know that.”
 The draconian’s voice softened.
 “I’m sorry.”

 “I’ll be fine.
-But these people...”
-John said, gesturing to the three older peasants.
+But these people…” John said, gesturing to the three older peasants.
 Vaantikalisax waved him to silence.

 “Sure,” he said.
 “But why me?”